mms112/ExpandWorldPrefabs/README.md

 If a filter is not specified, it's not checked and is always considered valid.

+- admin (P): Checks if the object owner is an admin.
+  - If true, the owner must be an admin.
+  - If false, the owner must not be an admin.
+  - If not set, nothing is checked.
 - biomes: List of valid biomes.
 - day (P): Valid during the day.
 - night (P): Valid during the night.